 Yes, you can capture data from all kinds of devices into TouchDesigner.
 It is the perfect environment for connecting diverse devices and ideas.
 The program is all about defining custom workflows and pipelines, and merging different software and hardware seamlessly.

 TouchDesigner has so many different pipelines and features built in to cover everything from rendering and compositing, video and audio in and out, multi-display support, animation key-framing and control channels, scripting and programming with Python or C++, and hardware and software interoperability with all the major input devices being used professionally.
-This includes popular music sequencing software like Ableton Live.
+This includes popular music sequencing software like Ableton Live, and motion sensors like Kinect.

 Can you use TouchDesigner for free?